 It is unlikely most traders will ever reach a level where they can make 20% per month (even with leverage), even though the simple math here makes it look easy.
 Yet it is possible to start building a forex income, even on $1,000.

 With leverage you can lose everything, and even more money than you deposited.
 It is possible you could end up with a debt to your broker.
 Such occurrence are more frequent if you hold positions through news events, but even if you don’t, surprise announcements can jolt the market which means your stop losses may be ineffective.
 This isn’t common, but you should be aware of the risk before trading.
-Also remember that most traders who attempt short-term trading fail at it.
+Most traders who attempt short-term trading fail at it.

 You need to control your risk and keep it small–risking 1% of capital or less per trade–in order to make good profits.
 This runs counter to the popular belief that you need to risk more to make more…FALSE!
 Keep your risk small on each trade, and your profits bigger.
 That’s the way to grow an account and see good monthly returns.